General Argyres-Douglas Theory: AD points from 6d theory

 \subsection{AD points from linear quiver}

-In original paper \cite{Argyres:1995jj,Argyres:1995xn}, AD points are found from Coulomb branch of $N=2$ $SU(2)$ QCD by tuning the parameters.
+In original paper \cite{Argyres:1995jj,Argyres:1995xn}, AD points are found from Coulomb branch of $N=2$ $SU(2)$ SQCD by tuning the parameters.
 It would be desirable to find a similar UV theory for all the AD theory found on previous section.
-Instead of taking various scaling limit of the original theory, we look at the singularity structure needed for engineering these theories.
-The irregular singularity for the QCD has lower order pole and the corresponding AD theory has higher order pole, so irregular singularity for the AD theory could be derived by colliding the lower order singularity of the corresponding QCD.
+Instead of taking various scaling limit of the original theory, we look at the singularity structure needed for engineering these theories by using Hitchin system.
+The irregular singularity for the SQCD has lower order pole and the corresponding AD theory has higher order pole, so irregular singularity for the AD theory could be derived by colliding the lower order singularity of the corresponding SQCD.
 It is necessary to find a rule for colliding singularity though.

-The six dimensional constructions of various $SU(2)$ QCD is worked out in \cite{Cherkis:2000ft, Gaiotto:2009hg}.
-By comparing the irregular singularity of these QCDs and the corresponding AD theories, it is easy to guess the general rule.
+The six dimensional constructions of various $SU(2)$ SQCD is worked out in \cite{Cherkis:2000ft, Gaiotto:2009hg}.
+By comparing the irregular singularity of these SQCDs and the corresponding AD theories, it is easy to guess the general rule.
 See fig.~\ref{SU(2)}.
 For example, the $SU(2)$ with one flavor has a type I singularity with $n=2$ and a type II singularity also with $n=2$.
 The corresponding AD theory has only one type II irregular singularity with $n=4$ which could be thought of as colliding two order 2 irregular singularities.
 The crucial point is that the number of parameters encoded in the new irregular singularity should be the same as the sum of the original two.
 Since we assume all the parameters (mass, Coulomb branch parameters) are the parameters (mass, coupling constant, Coulomb branch parameter) of the AD theory.
 By analyzing the other cases in figure. \ref{SU(2)}, we find the following rules:

 If we have at least three singularities, one can only do the following collision